quidprobros/worth-the-weight/readme.md

 - [x] optimize resource loading (js/css)
 - [x] finish swapping weird html solution for header triggered events (htmx)
 - [x] click date to jump to page state
+- [ ] fix bug that causes wrong date to be highlighted on calendar

 # spring 4 (reach)
 - [x] querystring for management of certain states